hazemKrimi/hazemKrimi/README.md

-### I am Hazem Krimi, a Full Stack JavaScript Developer helping companies and individuals build modern web and mobile applications
+### Hi I am Hazem Krimi, a Full Stack JavaScript Developer helping companies and individuals build modern web and mobile applications

 I am a student and a freelance full stack developer.
 I have a good experience building web and cross platform mobile apps using various technologies like React, React Native, Node.js, MongoDB, Firebase and I am constantly exploring and learning Software Engineering to make sure I get the job done faster and easier.